MicrosoftDocs/power-platform/power-virtual-agents/clone-existing-bot.md

 ms.custom: bap-template
 ---

-# Create a copilot from the content of an existing copilot
+# Create a copilot from an existing classic copilot

 [!INCLUDE[pva-rebrand](includes/pva-rebrand.md)]

-Use familiar content to explore features of Microsoft Copilot Studio by cloning an existing copilot.
+You can clone an existing, classic copilot into an updated copilot to explore the latest features of Microsoft Copilot Studio.

 ## Eligibility